 Eben Kirksey is an American anthropologist who specializes on science and justice.
-Princeton’s Institute for Advanced Study is hosting Kirksey in the 2019-2020 academic year, where he is conducting research on gene editing, the innovation economy, and social inequality.Read more on Eben's profile
+The Institute for Advanced Study in Princeton, New Jersey, is hosting Kirksey in the 2019-2020 academic year, where he is conducting research on gene editing, the innovation economy, and social inequality.Read more on Eben's profile

 Ph.D.
 2008 UC Santa Cruz